 Keeping knees straight, drop the hands to the floor.
 While doing this exhale and squeeze in the abdomen.
 Place the palms on the floor.
 If you could not reach the floor with unbent knees, just try your maximum.
 But don’t bend the knees.
 With regular practice, you can do this within a week.
 The palms should be placed almost parallel to the sides of the legs.
 While bending, try to touch the knees with the forehead or nose.
 Now turn your eyes upwards towards the waist.

 Inhale deeply and hold your breath.
 Without bending the arms, drop the right knee and lift the head as high as possible, looking upwards.
 Touch the floor with the right knee and toes.
 Press the left thigh as hard as possible with the side of the body.

-Still holding the breath and keeping the arms and legs, raise the body and push the left leg to join the other leg.
+Still holding your breath and keeping the arms and legs, raise the body and push the left leg to join the other leg.
 Then bend the head towards the chest.
-Gently force the heels on to the floor.
+Gently force the heels onto the floor.
 Now your body should form an inverted V.

-Starting from position seven, complete the cycle by repeating the first four positions in the reverse order.
+Starting from position seven, complete the cycle by repeating the first four positions in reverse order.
 Position seven is similar to Position four.
-As far as breathing is concerned you are still holding the breath,
+As far as breathing is concerned you are still holding your breath,

-Position eight is similar to Position three except the leg psotion.
+Position eight is similar to Position three except for the leg position.
 Instead of kneeling on the right knee, kneel on the left.
-Still hold the breath.
+Still hold your breath.